 In the Non-FD Primitive example presented in the following figure, a CDC is occurring between a FDRE and a RAMB while no synchronization logic exists inside the RAMB primitive.
-Even if a single stage flip-flop connected to $clk_b$ is inserted in front of the RAMB, it is still considered an inadequate synchronizer due to the routing distance between the FDRE and RAMB cells.
+Even if a single stage flip-flop connected to clk_b is inserted in front of the RAMB, it is still considered an inadequate synchronizer due to the routing distance between the FDRE and RAMB cells.

-Figure 74: Non-FD Primitive Example
+Figure 113: Non-FD Primitive Example

-Note: This rule does not include the HARD\SYNC macro, which is detected and covered by CDC-18.
+Note: This rule does not include the HARD_SYNC macro, which is detected and covered by CDC-18.

-CE-controlled CDC
+CE-Controlled CDC

-In the CE-controlled CDC example shown in the following figure, the clock enable signal is synchronized in the destination $clk_b$ domain before being used to control the crossing flip-flops.
+In the CE-controlled CDC example shown in the following figure, the clock enable signal is synchronized in the destination clk_b domain before being used to control the crossing flip-flops.

-Figure 75: CE-Controlled CDC Example
+Figure 114: CE-Controlled CDC Example

-The CDC engine only checks that the signal connected to FF3/CE is also launched by $clk_b$ .
-There is no restriction on how the clock enable signal is synchronized, as long as it is separately reported as a safe CDC path.
-Also, you are responsible for constraining the latency from the $clk_a$ domain to FF3, which is usually done by a $set_max_delay - datapath_only$ constraint.
+The CDC engine only checks that the signal connected to FF3/CE is also launched by clk_b .
+There is no restriction on how the clock enable signal is synchronized or on the circuitry driving the CE pin, as long as it is separately reported as a safe CDC path.
+Also, you are responsible for constraining the latency from the clk_a domain to FF3, which is usually done by a set_max_delay -datapath_only constraint.